The United States has announced new tariffs on imports from Australia and trade partners globally.

 Photo of trees, mountain and sunshine in Banff, Canada

 The U.S. and Canada are highly competitive markets.
-If you’re an export-ready business considering entering the U.S., it’s essential to offer innovative and clearly differentiated products and services.
+If you’re an export-ready business considering entering the U.S. or Canada, it’s essential to offer innovative and clearly differentiated products and services.

 It’s also critical to have a well-researched and targeted market entry strategy.
 Exporters should consider the different regulations, business and consumer preferences that exist across the 50 U.S. States.